Henry Frederick, Prince of Wales: Death

-Henry died from typhoid fever at the age of 18, during the celebrations that led up to his sister Elizabeth's wedding.
+Henry died from typhoid fever at the age of 18 on 6 November 1612, during the celebrations that led up to the wedding of his sister Elizabeth.
 (The diagnosis can be made with reasonable certainty from written records of the post-mortem examination, which was ordered to be carried out in order to dispel rumours of poisoning.)
-It was reported that his last words were to ask for his sister Princess Elizabeth.
+His mother, Anne of Denmark, had sent requests to Walter Raleigh in the Tower of London for his special "great cordial", which failed to effect a cure.
+It was reported that his last words were to ask for his sister Princess Elizabeth, who was discouraged from visiting him by their parents' order for fear of contagion.

-After Henry's death, the prince's brother Charles fell ill, but he was the chief mourner at the funeral, which King James (who detested funerals) refused to attend.
+After Henry's death, his brother Charles fell ill but was the chief mourner at the funeral, which King James (who detested funerals) refused to attend.
 The body lay in state at St. James's Palace for four weeks.
-On 7 December, over a thousand people walked in the mile-long cortège to Westminster Abbey to hear a two-hour sermon delivered by George Abbot, the Archbishop of Canterbury.
+On 7 December, over a thousand people walked in the mile-long cortège to Westminster Abbey.
+On top of the coffin there was a wooden effigy of the prince made by Richard Norris, with lifelike features modelled in wax by Abraham van der Doort, clothed in robes of crimson velvet edged with fur.
+The Archbishop of Canterbury, George Abbot, gave a two-hour sermon.
 As Henry's body was lowered into the ground, his chief servants broke their staves of office at the grave.

 Prince Henry's death was widely regarded as a tragedy for the nation.
 According to Charles Carlton, "Few heirs to the English throne have been as widely and deeply mourned as Prince Henry."
 Henry's titles of Duke of Cornwall and Duke of Rothesay passed to Charles, who until then had lived in Henry's shadow.
-Four years later Charles, by then 16 years old, was created Prince of Wales and Earl of Chester.
+Four years later, Charles, then 16 years old, was created Prince of Wales and Earl of Chester.

 Literature and music occasioned by the prince's death

 Sermons

 Henry's chaplain, Daniel Price, delivered a series of sermons about the young man's death.
-(Price borrowed from John Donne's unrelated The first Anniversary, published in 1611, and The second Anniversary, published in 1612, for some of his language and ideas.):
+(Price borrowed from John Donne's unrelated The First Anniversary, published in 1611, and The Second Anniversary, published in 1612, for some of his language and ideas.):